HLammers/cybo-drummer/README.md

 - [ ] There is currently no easy way to download and upload user settings (including user-defined programs) when updating the firmware for users who are not accustomed to using Python
 - [ ] Program change and bank select assume the output device interprets value 0 as 1, but that’s not always the case (resulting in the value on Cybo-Drummer’s screen to be 1 off compared to what the output device shows – to solve this a device-level setting needs to be added to set the device’s behaviour
 ## Ideas for Features and Improvements to be Added
+- [ ] Change behaviour of TRIGGER and PAGE buttons from keeping pressed to toggle on/off, so it is easier to use with one hand
 - [ ] Improved hardware, including proper front panel and 3d printable case
 - [ ] Add USB MIDI input/output (USB MIDI support only became available in MicroPython 1.23, which was released at end of May 2024, which is after I developed the MIDI handling side of Cybo-Drummer)
 - [ ] Add MIDI clock distribution